bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 	- `webpage` subpackage is mandatory as it contains PageObject implementation

 ![](images/package_structure.png)

+*If something goes wrong when launching test, check:*
+- project name, folder name under `data`, sub-package name, containing `webpages` *MUST BE THE SAME*
+- There is no space in folder structure
+- In cucumber mode, the `@Given` creating the first PageObject must not be in the PageObject class.
+It should be in `cucumber`subpackage instead

 ### 2 PageObject ###
 PageObject is a design pattern that helps writing maintainable selenium applications.
 Each screen of the website or mobile application is a class.